Six projects win ACEC Engineering Excellence Awards

 To enable larger aircraft and longer-haul flights, T.F.
 Green airport in Warwick, RI, needed to extend its main runway.
 C&S performed all consulting services for the extension of Runway 5 and its parallel taxiway to 8,700 feet, including design, public outreach, funding consultation, and construction management.
 The scope included a new EMAS for runway safety area compliance; lighting, signage, and electrical upgrades; runway pavement profile improvement; 150,000-cubic-yard embankment; new ALSF-2 approach lights and relocated ILS infrastructure; improved stormwater infrastructure; and environmental mitigation.
 This was the first airfield project in the country to receive an Envision Gold Award from the Institute for Sustainable Infrastructure.

 Silver Award—1886 Malt House

 To serve New York’s growing craft beer industry, a turnkey 60-ton-per-week malting facility was designed and built in Fulton, NY.
 C&S designed and installed a first-of-its-kind malting facility to purchase, store, clean, malt, and package malted barley.
-A 40,000-square-foot abandoned building was converted into a fully automated, state-of-the-art malting facility known as 1886 Malt House, one of the largest craft malting facilities in the U.S. C&S provided full architectural, structural, civil, mechanical, fire protection, and electrical design services, as well as construction administration and inspection
+A 40,000-square-foot abandoned building was converted into a fully automated, state-of-the-art malting facility known as 1886 Malt House, one of the largest craft malting facilities in the U.S. C&S provided full architectural, structural, civil, mechanical, fire protection, and electrical design services and was the general contractor.